jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![connect pe1](connect-pe1.PNG)

   - Issue the call by hitting **Send**.
 You should receive the Response: Status **201 Created**

-- Now configure the REST call `NETCONF connection/connect pe2` in the same way, but this time editing the REST call body according to your setup for router 2
+- Now configure the call `NETCONF connection/connect pe2` in the same way, but this time editing the body according to your setup for router 2

 - Again, issue the call, ensuring you receive the Response: Status **201 Created**

 - Before we can proceed any further, we need to confirm that FRINX ODL has successfully established NETCONF connections with routers 1 and 2.
 This normally takes a few minutes.
-We can check if the connections have been established by issuing the Postman REST call `NETCONF connection/topology-netconf OPER` and checking that:
+We can check if the connections have been established by issuing the call `NETCONF connection/topology-netconf OPER` and checking that:
   - You receive the Response: Status **200 OK** and
   - When you scroll through the Response body (this is very large) you see a list **"available-capability"** for both **"node-id": "pe1"** and **"node-id": "pe2"**.
 If these are not listed, wait another minute and issue the call again.
 ---
-- Create a pseudo-wire (PW) template (which will be used in the next step when we create the L2VPN instance).
+- **Create a pseudo-wire (PW) template** (which will be used in the next step when we create the L2VPN instance).
   - Postman REST call: `L2VPN Service/create PW template PW1`.
 You don't need to change any of the fields of the call body.
 You can change **name** if you wish.
 ```json
 {
   "pw-template":[